heavyk/Captain-Of-Industry/README.md

 for example, last night I did a build, and it became pretty productive, but I ran into a hiccup where I don't have space for another copper smelter and no space for iron either. so, I'm gonna prioritise mining those out tonight and see where I get.

 in 69.8 I have 19479 cp1 production. which seems pretty good considering the map and difficulty, but I think I can do better. just letting the game run pretty much until 78.9 I had 21923. again, pretty good, but I think I can do better.
 I think I'm going to start over in 62.5 which has 16237 cp1.
-(I have the abandoned branch with those metrics saved somewhere if you want them)
+(I have the abandoned branch with those metrics saved somewhere if anyone wants them)

+### 2023-01-01 04:21 - starting tech3

+next things:
+- sulfur to slag
+- upgrade to assumbler 2 to save power and pops
+- add another steel smelter (when the iron mountain is out of way)
+- add second air separator and use nitrogen to make science2
+- I'm mining more coal than I'm using. put an alarm and move over a digger to get rid of dirt on top of coal mine

+I'm thinking, actually if I'm this close to t3, then I may as well just put up with the crappy diggers and research glass instead of trading cp3 for it.